guard/guard/README.md

 The [terminal-notifier-guard](https://github.com/Springest/terminal-notifier-guard) sends notifications to the OS X Notification Center.

-To use `terminal-notifier-guard` you have to add it to your `Gemfile` and run bundler:
+To use `terminal-notifier-guard` you have to add it to your `Gemfile` and run Bundler:

 ```ruby
 group :development do